bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

 -   <span id="8226">**Adjacency Matrix**: O(V ^ 2)</span>
 -   <span id="85fd">**Adjacency List**: O(V)</span>

 Removing vertices is pretty inefficient in both representations.
-In an adjacency matrix, we need to remove the removed vertex’s row, then remove that column from each other row.
+In an adjacency matrix, we need to remove the removed vertex's row, then remove that column from each other row.
 Removing an element from a list requires moving everything after that element over by one slot which takes an average of V/2 operations.
 Since we need to do that for every single row in our matrix, that results in a V² time complexity.
-On top of that, we need to reduce the index of each vertex after our removed index by 1 as well which doesn’t add to our quadratic time complexity, but does add extra operations.
+On top of that, we need to reduce the index of each vertex after our removed index by 1 as well which doesn't add to our quadratic time complexity, but does add extra operations.

 For an adjacency list, we need to visit each vertex and remove all edges pointing to our removed vertex.
 Removing elements from sets and dictionaries is a O(1) operation, so this results in an overall O(V) time complexity.